How to Apply to the EATM Program

 - Advanced Placement Tests - AP Tests - (with a score of 3 or higher) may also apply for certain classes -

 - SAT or ACT tests do not apply toward any of the prerequisites.
-College placement tests showing you have met another college's English or Math requirements, will not apply.
+College placement/assessment tests showing you have met another college's English or Math requirements, will not apply.... nor will assessing into a higher level class - you must take a class and have it on your college transcript.

 - High School classes do not apply toward the 5 prerequisites.

-Other recommended College courses (5) that are great to have, which will finish the General Education requirements toward an Associate Degree at Moorpark College are:
+Other recommended College courses (5) that are great to have, which will finish the General Education requirements toward an Associate of Science Degree at Moorpark College are:

 - Physical Education or Dance courses - of 1 or more semester units